Russian stock market, crushed by war, will partially reopen

 Russia plans to reopen its stock market for limited trading on Thursday, nearly one month after shares plunged and the exchange was shut down following the invasion of Ukraine

-NEW YORK -- Russia plans to reopen its stock market for limited trading on Thursday, nearly one month after shares plunged and the exchange was shut down following the invasion of Ukraine.
+NEW YORK -- Russia is reopening its stock market for limited trading nearly one month after shares plunged and the exchange was shut down following the invasion of Ukraine.

-There will be heavy restrictions on trading intended to prevent the kind of massive selloff that took place on Feb.
+There will be heavy restrictions on trading Thursday as the exchange opens to prevent the kind of massive selloff that took place on Feb.
 24 in anticipation of crushing financial and economic sanctions from Western nations.

-Trading will be allowed in 33 of the 50 companies that are part of the country's benchmark MOEX index, including air carrier Aeroflot, state-owned gas producer Gazprom and the oil company Rosneft, according to the central bank announcement about the reopening.

-Stocks last traded in Moscow on Feb.
-25. A day earlier the MOEX sank 33% after Russian President Vladimir Putin ordered the invasion of Ukraine.
+The reopening of the Moscow exchange has only minimal significance for investors outside Russia and scant economic impact compared with barrage of U.S.-led sanctions and withdrawals by foreign corporations.

 The average exposure by a U.S. investor through a mutual fund or retirement account to Russia is exceedingly small, according to Ben Johnson, director of global ETF research at Morningstar.